 Secondly, you should be designing a business plan.
 What do you plan to sell?
 Who do you plan to offer it to?
 How do you plan on selling it?
 A business plan is a vital part in having a successful business, if you don’t have fun, you will quickly find your business is falling to the ground.

 Thirdly, you should hire a lawyer and find out what you need to do to protect yourself and business?
 It would also be a good idea to design a Terms and Conditions page with your lawyer to make sure you protect yourself and business from any legal threats.

 Fourthly, you should find out how to go about registering your business name, and registering for taxes (if needed).
 You also need to decide what type of business to register as, for example an LLC, Sole Proprietary, etc.

-Once you have completed four main steps (as above) you are ready to move on to the finicky part of your best hosting in canada business, this includes, web site development, server provider, control panels, etc.
+Once you have completed four main steps (as above) you are ready to move on to the finicky part of your hosting canada business, this includes, web site development, server provider, control panels, etc.

 Are you capable of making a complete website and logo?
 If not, you should gather all your content together and hire a web developer and or a graphics designer to create your design and import all your content.
 The other option is to buy a pre-made template and import all your content yourself.

 Do you plan on buying a reseller hosting account and selling hosting that way?
 Or do you plan on purchasing a VPS/Dedicated Server selling hosting that way?
 If you choose to use a VPS or Dedicated Server you will need to consider whether you purchase the server Management, or purchase Server Management from a third-party.

 Control Panel, which control panel do you plan to use?
 You have options such as cPanel, Plesk, DA, and more to chose from.
 If you are unsure, it is probably a good idea to start out using cPanel, as it is widely used by most customers, and integrates easily with most billing solutions.